Download Our App

 Alabama is the United States capital of college football.
 The state produces the highest TV ratings for the sport.
 Of course, the University of Alabama is home to college football’s greatest dynasty.
 The Crimson Tide has a worldwide following.
 While the Auburn Tigers also command a large and passionate fan base.

 Unfortunately, Alabama sports betting is not regulated, but residents still have options.
 They can bet in nearby states or with sportsbooks that allow Alabama residents.
 Alabama has no sports betting regulations.
 With strong fan bases and dominant CFB programs, betting on sports in Alabama is common.
-Unsurprisingly, the legal sports betting market is so hungry for Alabama faithful.
+Unsurprisingly, the legal sports betting market is hungry for Alabama faithful.

 The state hasn’t had much success with gambling legislation in the past, but there seems to be an appetite to legalize Alabama sports betting at some point in the future.